Bosnia unrest puts spotlight on broken peace accord

 The accord agreed at a U.S. air base in Dayton, Ohio, brought peace - and planted the seeds of a future crisis.

-Its highly-decentralized and dysfunctional system of power-sharing has proven woefully unfit to steer Bosnia through economic transition or the process of integration with the European Union, to many their best hope of prosperity.
+Its highly-decentralised and dysfunctional system of power-sharing has proven woefully unfit to steer Bosnia through economic transition or the process of integration with the European Union, to many their best hope of prosperity.

 To ignore the grievances of the Dita workers means to risk an even bigger explosion.
 To address them means opening up the peace deal, and a Pandora's Box of competing agendas and ideas of how the country should be rearranged.